handiko/treasury-terminal/README.md

 </p>

 ### Section D: Auditing & Logs
-Every internal movement is captured in the **📜 Operation Logs**.
+Every internal movement is captured in the **Operation Logs**.
 This table provides a high-fidelity audit trail, including:
 * **Timestamp** of the event.
 * **Action Type** (Manual, Auto-Pilot, or Stress Test).
 * **Network Fee** paid.